rails-girls-summer-of-code/summer-of-code/sponsors/packages.md

 on a "Hall of Fame" page: Teams participating, projects completed, success stories to be told.
 This page will also include each year's Platinum (and bigger) sponsors.

+### Sponsorship Guidelines

+Rails Girls Summer of Code is here to support women on their way into Open Source.<br>
+Please see our [Sponsorship Guidelines](/about/sponsorship-guidelines/) for further information on how we stand behind our values.